tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 2. Instructor Do: Understanding Probability and Probability Distributions (15 min)

-Monte Carlo simulations seek to explain the probability of potential outcomes for a randomly occurring event.
-Therefore, this activity provides a hands-on approach to introducing students to what a simple Monte Carlo simulation could look like and how to interpret the results.
+In this activity, you will explain to students how Monte Carlo simulations seek to explain the probability of potential outcomes for a randomly occurring event.

 Open the lesson slides, move to the "Understanding Probability and Probability Distributions" section, and highlight the following: